pyepics/pyepics/doc/wx.rst

 PVTextCtrl
 ~~~~~~~~~~~

-.. class:: PVTextCtrl(parent, pv=None, font=None, fg=None, bg=None, **kw)
+.. class:: PVTextCtrl(parent, pv=None, font=None, fg=None, bg=None, dirty_timeout=2500, **kw)

     derived from wx.TextCtrl and PVCtrlMixin, this is a TextCtrl widget
     whose value is set to the string representation of the value for the
     corresponding PV.

-Setting the value (hitting Return or Enter) of the
+	 Setting the value (hitting Return or Enter) or changing focus away
-    widget will set the PV value.
+	 from the widget will set the PV value immediately.
+Otherwise, the
+	 widget will wait for 'dirty_timeout' milliseconds after the last
+	 keypress and then set the PV value to whatever is written in the field.

 PVFloatCtrl